 “The aspect of spiritual development in Kristine Øksendal’s production is evident in the playfully flowing expression of the dance elements while it is simultaneously being expressive.”

 "Kristine’s work propose a coordinated painting with improvised movements, during her shows rhythm and sound is paraphrased with composition and colour."

 “In my latest paintings I try to create a sense of shift in balance and illusion of movement.
 Contrasting colours create a dynamic visual experience indicating space and kinetic energy, allowing for the viewers own interpretation.
 I'm also exploring memory and vision in relation to gesture.
-I want my work to be intuitive, intimate and subjective, a critique of the spectacular.
-I´m interested in the way fluid movement and visual impressions can transform into solid materiality.
-My work-process is intuitive and improvised, structured by repeated gestures.
-Interdisciplinary, but always based on issues within painting.
-As a painter I work within the abstract expressionist tradition, with my own life and subjectivity as the starting point for every new project.
+My work-process is intuitive and improvised, structured by repeated gestures functioning as re-occurring motifs and incantations.
+Interdisciplinary, but always based on issues within painting.”

 “I'm under the Influence of natural light and colors throughout the Nordic seasons, where the temperature of the light is highly noticeable and ever changing, day by day, month after month.
 My paintings portray this light as it is dictated by my subconsciousness.”